 Husband, Dad, programmer, and speaker.
 Runner.
 Responsible and Responsive Design enthusiast.
 Wheel of Fortune expert.
 Graduate of Northern Iowa

-Alain is a Google Developer Expert in Web Technologies / Angular.
+Alain is a Google Developer Expert in Web Technologies, Angular, and Google Maps.
 His daily mission is to help development teams get started and become fluent with Angular.
+He has taught Angular on all six continents!

-He is the organizer of the Google Developer Group chapter in Sacramento, California, conference speaker, and published author of several video courses.
+A world-traveler and photographer, Alain is also the organizer of the Google Developer Group chapter in Sacramento, California, an international conference speaker, and a published author of several video courses.

-Mike Cole is a freelance developer living in Cedar Falls, IA.
+Mike Cole is a developer currently freelancing from Cedar Falls, IA.
 He's been around the proverbial block in the IT profession and has a wide array of experience in many fields.
-He has several years experience with working remotely and is very familiar with the benefits and drawbacks of working out of your own home.
 He is incredibly lazy and is always looking for easier and more streamlined ways to solve everyday problems.
 His passions in life include his family, sarcastic memes, the outdoors, and always having the last word.

 When not working, Bill will probably be found on his bike exploring gravel roads in his hometown of Lincoln, Nebraska.